nickzhums/user_study_python/mgmt_preview_quickstart.rst

 Managing Network Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can use the Network client (`azure.mgmt.resource.ResourceManagementClient`) we have created to perform operations on Network related resources
+We can use the Network client (``azure.mgmt.resource.NetworkManagementClient``) we have created to perform operations on Network related resources.
+In this example, we will show how to manage Public IP Addresses.

 **Create a Network Public IP Address**
 ::